Why Are There so Many Bed Bugs in 2018?

 According to the Ohio State Bed Bug Fact Sheet, bed bugs can live up to one year without a meal.
 When trying to get rid of bed bugs, you have a hardy foe.
 When these creepy, nighttime crawlers do feast, they will leave various rashes on your body.
 In the past, people could chalk these up to mosquito bites, but now professionals and ordinary people are becoming educated on what bed bug rashes look like.

-Bed bugs can come from anywhere, and have a long history of annoying humans.
+Bed bugs can come from anywhere and have a long history of bothering people.

-Even worse, some schools are sending kids with suspicious rashes home, and reporting the bites to the local health department.
-It won’t be long until bed bugs become more than a secret embarrassment, but a threat on your status and personal wealth.
+Even worse, some schools are sending kids with suspicious rashes home and reporting the bites to the local health department.
+It won’t be long until bed bugs become more than a secret embarrassment, but a threat to your status and personal wealth.
 Even though not medically dangerous, it is important to get rid of bed bugs before they become socially dangerous.

-However, in 1972 the U.S. banned its use after research studies explained the negative effects and high half-life of DDT.
+In 1972 the U.S. banned its use after research studies explained the negative effects and high half-life of DDT.
+It was not long until other countries implemented similar regulations.
 Unfortunately, DDT was the only thing that was foolproof against bed bugs.
 Some people claim that bed bugs are DDT resistant, but there are too few research studies to prove that.

 DDT was the only product that guaranteed to get rid of bed bugs.
 No matter who you hire to exterminate, the truth is that there are no foolproof products on the market today.
-Hundreds of scientists are trying to come up with a new pesticide that will get rid of bed bugs completely, while meet governmental safety standards.
+Hundreds of scientists are trying to come up with a new pesticide that will get rid of bed bugs completely, while meeting government safety standards.

 This does not mean there are no pesticides that work; it just means that getting rid of bedbugs is not as simple as spraying.
 A complete plan includes the following: